Jun 08, 2023

 Just like www.digiteum.com, most websites are designed for a wide audience and have little room for personalization.
 The major goals of a website are to inform, educate, introduce a product or service or promote a brand.

 Websites usually can’t boast of multiple interactive features other than live chats, contact forms, or downloadable content.
 The exception is an online store that has basic eCommerce features (cart, order, payment, etc.).
+Check a few common types of websites you often land on.

 Online store